Swiss National Park with Mountains, Trees and River

 Naturpark Schaffhausen(Foto: Schweiz Tourismus Peer Füglistaller)

-The Wildnispark Zürich is the smallest Swiss nature park.
-It includes Sihlwald as well as Langenberg.
-It is the first nationally recognized nature experience park.
-It has been part of the federal government's funding program since 2010.
+The Wildlife Park Zurich is the smallest nature park in Switzerland.
+It includes both the Sihlwald and Langenberg.
+This was the first nationally recognized nature experience park.
+Since 2010, it has been part of the federal funding program.

 How to reach the Zurich Wilderness Park